ArjunBansal2203/-Customer-Analysis-Report/README.md

 # -Customer-Analysis-Report
  Customer Analysis Report Customer Analysis Report I worked on an end-to-end SQL data analysis project for a bicycle company.
 The project involved three datasets: Sales, Customers, and Product.

+I began with Exploratory Data Analysis (EDA) to understand the data.
+This included data exploration, dimension exploration, and measure exploration.
+I analyzed magnitude and ranking to uncover sales patterns and customer behavior.
+For advanced analysis, I studied changes over time to identify trends.
+I performed cumulative analysis to evaluate long-term performance.
+A performance analysis was conducted to measure sales efficiency.
+I applied part-to-whole and segmentation analysis to understand contributions and customer groups.
+Finally, I prepared reports and insights to support decision-making for the bicycle store.